 - Getting rid of negativity: I’ve gone through my social feeds and muted or straight up blocked people who bring me down.
 Other people’s intolerance, gloom, or spiteful behavior can be exhausting.
 I don’t want that sort of energy around me.

 - Self Love: Whenever I get a compliment, I write it down so I don’t forget.
 Periodically, I remind myself that I’m pretty awesome.

 - Focus: Sometimes, it helps to examine my goals and figure out where I’ve been and where I’m going.
 What am I working towards?
 And more importantly, why?
 What does it all mean?

 Daily Self Care Routine: The Takeaway

 We all lead busy lives and taking care of ourselves is crucial.
 We can’t be there for anyone else, if we’re run down and exhausted.
 Taking care of yourself has to be a priority.

-What does your self care routine look like?
+What does your daily self care routine look like?